cryoTUD/locscale/README.md

 If you found `LocScale` useful, please consider citing it:

+- A. Bharadwaj and A.J.
+Jakobi, [Title still to be determined](do-not-know-yet), A Journal 1, 1-2 (2021)

 - A.J.
-Jakobi, MWilmanns and C. Sachse, [Model-based local density sharpening of cryo-EM maps](https://doi.org/10.7554/eLife.27131), eLife 6: e27131 (2017).
+Jakobi, M. Wilmanns and C. Sachse, [Model-based local density sharpening of cryo-EM maps](https://doi.org/10.7554/eLife.27131), eLife 6: e27131 (2017).

 ---

 For bug reports please use the [GitLab issue tracker](https://gitlab.tudelft.nl/aj-lab/locscale/issues).
-For questions or comments please contact <a.jakobi@tudelft.nl> or a.bharadwaj@tudelft.nl
+For questions or comments please contact <a.jakobi@tudelft.nl> or a.bharadwaj@tudelft.nl.